 The major difference between pergolas and gazebos is that a pergola has an open framework, while a gazebo typically has four walls and a roof.

-You can place pergolas against the side of a house or freestanding in the middle of a garden, while gazebos are usually placed in a more open area.
+You can place pergolas against the side of a house or freestanding in the middle of a garden, while gazebos are usually placed in a more open area, such as a flagstone patio.

 Both structures provide shade and can be decorated with flower beds and lights, but pergolas will not keep out the rain as a gazebo will.